About the families I serve.

 First, the students who fell behind in school weren't necessarily less intelligent than those who excelled - in fact many were gifted.
 Instead, they lacked the Executive Function Skills to regulate their emotions, to prioritize tasks, and to manage details.

 Second, the parents I met believed that there was something deeply flawed about their child that they needed to "fix".
 Many tried short-term solutions like hiring tutors, giving prizes for good grades, taking away preferred activities, or micromanaging their child to get them to change their habits.
 This led to strained relationships, arguing, and power-struggles.

-I developed my Alpha Parenting and Problem Solving models to show parents the exact science-based systems and mindsets I use when I'm coaching your child.
+I developed my coaching program to walk parents through the exact science-based systems and mindsets I use when I'm coaching your child.